-The Battery Separator is located at the base of the drivers side rear jumper seat, and is accessed by opening the decorative door.
+The Battery Separator system is located under the driver's seat.
 It is designed as a solenoid priority system to protect the chassis charging system from excessive loading, while allowing house batteries to be maintained by the Sprinter charging system.